-The following is a detailed narrative of the storm drainage runoff tributary to Rex Road.
+The following is a detailed narrative of the proposed storm drainage runoff tributary to Rex Road (see Figure 6 for more information).
 These storm drainage analysis meets the requirements as found in the El Paso County Engineering Criteria Manual I.7.1.C.5.
 (ECM) for storm water quality and discharge into Waters of the State.
 Discharge points are located on the south side of Rex Road (DP15 & DP15a).